 The limited partner is equivalent to the shareholder in a company while the general partner would be the equivalent of the management company in a unit trust.
-It is only available for alternative investment funds and it must have a general partner.
+An ILP is only available for alternative investment funds.

 The ILP is not incorporated and so is not a separate legal entity.
-It does not have the power to enter contracts in its own name so the general partner usually enters into contracts on behalf of the partnership.
+It does not have the power to enter contracts in its own name so the general partner enters into contracts on behalf of the ILP.

-The Central Bank of Ireland (Central Bank) is responsible for the authorisation and ongoing regulation of an ILP and its general partner.
+The Central Bank of Ireland (CBI) is responsible for the authorisation and ongoing regulation of an ILP.
+A general partner is not required to be authorised by the CBI as an AIF management company.